meifruit/portfolio-challenges/README.md

 # portfolio-challenges
-## CAPITALISTA
-A Javascript project from Udemy online bootcamp.
+## A Javascript project from Udemy online bootcamp.
+- CAPITALISTA
+- Piggame